WikiMin3R/PotClassic/README.md

 -------------

-According to the old saying - "Don't fix it if it ain't broken!" - A group of legacy Potcoin enthusiasts decided to proceed with step-wise restoration of the the chain to fully functional status, in the following stages:
+According to the old saying - "Don't fix it if it ain't broken!" - A group of legacy Potcoin enthusiasts decided to proceed with step-wise restoration of the the chain to fully functional status, as PotClassic, according to the following plan/stages:

-[1] Generation of sufficient UTXOs to allow seamless PoSV block generation again - This stage took >3 months [2] Restoration of SPV (i.e., ElectrumX) infrastructure that will enable multi-wallet additions for Potcoin [3] Gradual modernization of Potcoin code, into what will be called PotClassic...
+[1] Generation of sufficient UTXOs to allow seamless PoSV block generation again - This stage took >3 months [2] Restoration of SPV (i.e., ElectrumX) infrastructure that will enable multi-wallet additions for PotClassic [3] Gradual modernization of PotClassic code, with the specific goal of achieving compability with Atomic Swaps.

 Currently operational infrastructure + Progress: